roob1y/Fittrack/BACKLOG.md

 - [ ] Circular progress graph — add more space between text and edge of circle
 - [ ] FitTrack version tag in settings — unclickable button at the bottom reading "FitTrack v1.0 / Fitness tracking made easy"
 - [ ] Strength progress section — when no data exists show a friendly empty state instead of just workout names
+- [ ] Improve visual distinction between similar exercises — exercises like Bench Press and Incline Bench Press should be clearly visually differentiated to reduce misclicks, e.g. subtle secondary label, icon or colour tag
+- [ ] Light mode — the lime green accent does not pop sufficiently on the light background.
+Reassess light mode colour treatment or consider removing light mode entirely in favour of dark only
+- [ ] Confetti on the workout complete screen stops, starts and moves periodically — fix animation to run smoothly and continuously until dismissed

 S
 - [ ] Moving between views — automatically scroll to top on view change
 - [ ] Weight view — move the trend graph to the bottom below all other content
 - [ ] Tapping anywhere to continue on celebration screen — animate opacity pulsing in and out to hint it's tappable
 - [ ] Highlight today's exercise on the workouts screen so the current day is immediately obvious
+- [ ] Prevent the user from skipping a day that has already been completed
+- [ ] On the last set of the last exercise in a routine hide the rest timer — the user will not need it after the final set

+M
+- [ ] Background timer — if user leaves the app mid-workout and the timer finishes, fire a local notification with sound alerting them rest is over
+- [ ] Workout running in background — if a workout has been active for more than 30 minutes notify the user it is still running in the background

 ---